bhc1010/pyxm/README.md

 python src/main.py
 ```

-## Customize STM Commands
+## Custom STM commands
-Commands required to interact with your STM can be specified in the 'stm_commands.json' file.
+Commands required to interact with your STM controller can be specified in the 'stm_commands.json' file.

-Example of `stm_commands.json` for the RHK PanScanFreedom via the R9:
+_Example of `stm_commands.json` for the RHK PanScanFreedom via the R9_

 ```json
 {